tpapp/LargeColumns.jl/README.md

 elements.
 The `$i.bin` files contain the data for each column, which can be [memory mapped](https://en.wikipedia.org/wiki/Memory-mapped_file).

-Additional metadata can be saved as in files which do not clash with these filenames.
-See `meta_path`.
+Additional metadata can be saved as in files in the directory `meta`.
+This is ignored by this library, but `meta_path` is provided for convenience.

 ## Interfaces